 Education: B.A.
 Philosophy, University of Arkansas Little Rock; B.A.
 Studio Art, University of Arkansas Little Rock; M.A.
 Secondary Education, University of Arkansas Little Rock.

-Honors: Excellence in Differentiated Curriculum, Arkansans for Gifted and Talented Education; Distinguished Service within the Profession, Arkansas Art Educators
+Honors: Mr. Bailey has been teaching art for 14 years.
+Honors include Excellence in Differentiated Curriculum, Arkansans for Gifted and Talented Education; Distinguished Service within the Profession, Arkansas Art Educators.

-BA in Art Education from the University of Central Arkansas
+Education: B.S. in Psychology from the University of Central Arkansas,

 Carolyn Foreman, Choral Director, Fine Arts Coordinator